rpPH4kQocMjkm2Ve/packages/btrfs-file-history/README.md

 ```
 sudo mount -o subvolid=5 /dev/sdX /mnt/btrfs
-sudo btrfs-file-history tree /mnt/btrfs
 ```

-The tool also works with regular subvolume mounts.
-It auto-detects the FSROOT and only shows accessible subvolumes.
+Regular subvolume mounts also work — the tool auto-detects the FSROOT and shows only accessible subvolumes.

 ## Example output